 As the United States began to expand abroad and acquire colonies in the late nineteenth century, the federal government had to decide whether the native populations of, say, Hawaii and Puerto Rico ought to have the same civil and political rights as white residents.
 Government officials found southern white arguments about limiting the rights of allegedly “inferior” peoples (in this case, colonial subjects) especially appealing.
 Moreover, upper class white northerners were appalled by the influx into American cities, beginning in the 1890s, of supposedly inferior “New Immigrants” from southern and eastern Europe.
-Fearing for the “purity’ of the “Anglo-Saxon race,” white northerners could at last share the fears of southern whites.
+Fearing for the “purity” of the “Anglo-Saxon race,” white northerners could at last share the “racial” fears of southern whites.

 * * * * *

-So, in the last decade of the 19th century, the time seemed ripe for southern states to do legally, through constitutional means, what they had previously done only extra-legally.
+So, in the last decade of the nineteenth century, the time seemed ripe for southern states to do legally, through constitutional means, what they had previously done only extra-legally.
 Mississippi was the first state to do so (1890), followed by South Carolina in 1895.
 The movement to disfranchise African American voters picked up steam after the collapse of Populism in the aftermath of the 1896 presidential election: Louisiana (1896), North Carolina (1900), Alabama (1901), Virginia (1901-1902), Georgia (1908), and Oklahoma (1910) all removed their African American citizens from the voter rolls by constitutional amendments.
 During this same period, Tennessee, Florida, Texas, and Arkansas accomplished the same goal through poll taxes or other methods.
 And, in Williams v.
-Mississippi (1898), the U.S. Supreme Court found the “Mississippi Plan” of 1890 constitutional.
+Mississippi (1898), two years after Plessy, the Supreme Court found the “Mississippi Plan” of 1890 constitutional.